mdn/content/files/en-us/mozilla/firefox/releases/120/index.md

 ---
-title: Firefox 119 for developers
+title: Firefox 120 for developers
-slug: Mozilla/Firefox/Releases/119
+slug: Mozilla/Firefox/Releases/120
 page-type: firefox-release-notes
 ---

 {{FirefoxSidebar}}

-This article provides information about the changes in Firefox 119 that affect developers.
-Firefox 119 is the current [Beta version of Firefox](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly) and ships on [October 24, 2023](https://wiki.mozilla.org/RapidRelease/Calendar#Future_branch_dates).
+This article provides information about the changes in Firefox 120 that affect developers.
+Firefox 120 is the current [Nightly version of Firefox](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly) and ships on [November 21, 2023](https://wiki.mozilla.org/RapidRelease/Calendar#Future_branch_dates).

 ## Changes for web developers